 Any chargeable gains are firstly assessed on the person who created the trust (the settlor), provided they are UK resident.
 Normal top-slicing rules would apply.

-If the chargeable gain arises under a UK investment bond income tax at 20% is treated as having been paid, which cannot be reclaimed.
+If the chargeable gain arises under an onshore investment bond income tax at 20% is treated as having been paid, which cannot be reclaimed.

 Trusts established before 17 March 1998